cesarvr/blog/content/post/istio-4.md

   {pod: '<name-of-the-pod>', data: 'body-of-statistics' }
 ```

-Every decorator should identify the pod and the metric that is collecting.
-To identify what type of data we are collecting we are going to provide two endpoints one for service performance ``/stats`` another for the hardware telemetry ``/resources``.
+Every decorator should identify the pod and send some metrics and we are going provide two endpoints one for service performance ``/stats`` another for the hardware telemetry ``/resources``.

 #### Setup